vaimo/composer-patches/README.md

       absolutely everything
 ```

+All patches are applied when after all packages are installed to allow any package to provide patches for any other package.

 # Configuration

 More detailed information on what the module is capable of and how to configure it.